In this article, you’ll learn what the differences are between OLTP and OLAP and how they connect to SAP.

 Let’s say that you would like to save the zoo animals according to their zoo area.

 In a so-called flat and non-relational database, you would save all animals and their zoo area together in one table, like this:

 But in a relational database, you would save the animals and the zoo areas as logical units in separate tables.

-By the way, the process of structuring data that belongs logically together in a data basis into separated tables is called normalization.
+The process of structuring data that belongs logically together in a database into separated tables is called normalization.

 |ID||Zoo Area ID||Animal|

 There are two key advantages of a relational database over a flat database that saves all data in one table:

 Let’s say that you would like to add zookeepers to the database, along with the animals and zoo areas.

 You want this to include information about who is responsible for which animal and therefore works in which zoo area.